joshuaspear/offline_rl_ope/README.md

 * More documentation needs to be added however, please refer to examples/ for an illustration of the functionality
   * examples/static.py provides an illustration of the package being used for evaluation post training.
 Whilst the d3rlpy package is used for model training, the script is agnostic to the evaluation model used
   * examples/d3rlpy_training_api.py provides an illustration of how the package can be used to obtain incremental performance statistics during the training of d3rlpy models.
 It provides greater functionality to the native scorer metrics included in d3rlpy
-* The current focus has been on discrete action spaces.
-Continuous action spaces are intended to be addressed at a later date
+* For continuous action spaces, only deterministic policies are fully supported.
+Supprt for stochastic policies is in development

 ### Description
 * offline_rl_ope aims to provide flexible and efficient implementations of OPE algorithms for use when training offline RL models.
 The main audience is researchers developing smaller, non-distributed models i.e., those who do not want to use packages such as ray (https://github.com/ray-project/ray).